betalantz/west-two-truths/README.md

-# Stand App
+# 2 Truths 1 Lie App
-A swiftly hashed together app to assist in the efficient execution of the exceptionally important daily event of Stand Up Games.
+A swiftly hashed together app to assist in the efficient execution of the exceptionally important weekly event of Community Games.

 # Contribution Guide
 Free game for the many improvements to be made.
 Also, see license.